Plant health kid activity books

-Plant health hero activity book (Age 5-8)
+Plant health hero activity book (ages 5-8)

-For parents & educators
+For parents and educators

 The intent of this activity book is to teach young learners about the basics of plant health in Canada and how they can participate in protecting our amazing natural plant resources.